MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-information-protection.md

 These restrictions ensure that protection is preserved and control of protection settings remains with users that have higher permission levels.

 If a user tries to perform one of the restricted actions, they will see a warning informing them that they do not have the required permissions.
-If the **Users with co-author permissions can edit encrypted PBIX files (preview)** feature switch is enabled on the tenant, the user should check to see that the **[Less elevated user support](#desktop-preview-feature-switch-for-editing-by-users-with-restrictive-sensitivity-permissions)** preview feature switch in their Power BI Desktop app is on.
+If the **Increase the number of users who can edit and republish encrypted PBIX files (preview)** feature switch is enabled on the tenant, the user should check to see that the **[Less elevated user support](#desktop-preview-feature-switch-for-editing-by-users-with-restrictive-sensitivity-permissions)** preview feature switch in their Power BI Desktop app is on.

 For more information, see [Protected sensitivity labels in Fabric and Power BI](../governance/protected-sensitivity-labels.md).